DakotaNelson/pushpin-web/README.md

 ## FAQ:

+##### Q: I'm trying to deploy this to somewhere other than localhost, and it's super broken.
+Help?
+Check out the section below on deploying places other than localhost.
+There are a few special things you have to do.

 ##### Q: How do I use this thing?
 Once you've run `start.sh`, go to localhost:8000, where you will be prompted to log in.
 Enter `test` and `test`, unless you configured the `PUSHPIN_PASSWORD` environment variable to be something else.
 Either way, username is test.
 Once you've logged in, you'll be redirected to the admin page, where you can add API keys.
 You should do so, or else you won't get any data.
 Once that's done, head back to localhost:8000 and you'll see the pushpin interface.
 Have fun!